Photo courtesy of Food For Free.

 According to the Greater Boston Food Bank, the pandemic and resulting economic downturn have caused food insecurity to increase by 59% in Eastern Massachusetts.
 One in eight people and one in six children in Eastern Massachusetts are now food-insecure.
 Organizations like CEOC, Food for Free, The Malden YMCA, Margaret Fuller Neighborhood House, and CAAS are bridging the gaps for struggling families.

 Pre-pandemic, the Malden YMCA was serving 120 households on a busy day with groceries and produce at their Mystic Community Market in Medford, but since March has seen days as busy as 576 families served at that location, with over 10,000 households served since the start of the pandemic.
-Food For Free has delivered about 470,000 pounds of food to 2,284 unique households in fifteen weeks.
+Food For Free has delivered about 470,000 pounds of food to 2,284 unique households over 15 weeks during the pandemic.
 Before COVID-19, CEOC’s low-income individuals and families struggled to make ends meet and lived paycheck to paycheck.
-Post-pandemic, the city’s food delivery list grew to 1,892 individuals, and CEOC staff reached out to them and helped hundreds of residents access food, SNAP and P-EBT, unemployment insurance, and other services.
+Since March, the City of Cambridge’s food delivery list grew to 1,892 individuals, and CEOC staff reached out to each of them—helping hundreds of residents access food, SNAP and P-EBT, unemployment insurance, and other services.
 The Margaret Fuller House has also seen increases in the need for food.
 They have tripled the amount of food distributed through their food pantry and increased the number of free boxes of fresh produce and vegetables delivered to seniors and first responders from 125 to 200.

 In Somerville, CAAS received over 1,100 applications from community members seeking aid during the COVID-19 crisis.
 Approximately three-fourths of relief fund applicants had lost over half their income.
 Half of the non-English speaking applicants and 60% of Spanish-speaking households had zero income since March.
 In a climate where rental costs constitute over 60% of reported household budgets, residents will be facing astronomical rental arrears when the moratorium on evictions expires.